smolt/ldc-iphone-dev/README.md

 Or what is left to do.

 In work now:
-- Make prebuilt binaries
 - Get arm64 target working
-- Make symbolic debugging work better - this is much improved since Xcode 6.3.1.
+- Xcode/D integration (could use someone who loves working with Xcode plugins)
 - Update to future release LDC 0.16.0 (DMD FE 2.067)

 Back burner
 - Add libcurl to enable std.net.curl
-- Xcode/D integration - needs someone who loves working with Xcode
-- Ability run on arm64 devices - not tried yet
+- Fix extern(C) ABI for small struct return values
 - Objective-C interop - work in progress under [DIP 43](http://wiki.dlang.org/DIP43)
 - APIs for iPhone SDK - [DStep](https://github.com/jacob-carlborg/dstep) helps here
 - A D-based iOS App submitted to Apple App Store
 - A D-based iOS App accepted by the Apple App Store!
+- Hack lldb to understand D symbols and types so debugging is better
 - Figure out what else is left to do